tobgu/peds/experience_report.md

 Hashable would state that the type of the key needs to be hashable.
 To me it seems like the current Go interfaces could serve as a perfect base for these kind of specifications.
-While not strictly necessary since compilation of the generic type would fail if the `Hash()` function was missing, it provides a much clearer contract at no cost for the client since Go interfaces are implemented implicitly (which is great!).
+While not strictly necessary, since compilation of the generic type would fail if the `Hash()` function was missing, it provides a much clearer contract at no cost for the client since Go interfaces are implemented implicitly (which I think is great!).

 ```
 type Hashable interface {